chaitanyasagar3/crudNewsApp/test-results/SystemTestReport.md

         Expected results:
-            - Regression test data matches.
+            - Regression test data matches.                                                     :Pass
-            - Home page renders as expected.
+            - Home page renders as expected.                                                    :Pass
-            - The news articles change when enter is clicked with the keyword.
+            - The news articles change when enter is clicked with the keyword.                  :Pass
-            - Other tabs match the default settings.
+            - Other tabs match the default settings.                                            :Pass
-            - Searching for an emoty string brings back the default home screen results.
+            - Searching for an emoty string brings back the default home screen results.        :Pass
-            - An error message is displayed when a key word is not present in any news article.
+            - An error message is displayed when a key word is not present in any news article. :Pass

 ---

+Test advanced searching

+Objective: System must search advanced combinations of keywords in the pool of news articles using a search bar

+Preconditions: Server and Client must be up and running.

+Test steps: - Run all unit tests and check if they match the regression test data recorded before sprint 4. - Perform search operation with two keywords seperated by "AND". - Check if new articles, fetched in the home tab, all consist of both the keywords. - Open any article and press "Control + f".
+Type and search both the keywords to check if both the words are present in the article. - Check the dates for the articles from top to make sure the articles are in descending order starting with the most recent. - Similarly perform searches for "OR" and "NOT" operations.
+_ OR: Any one or both key words should be present in the news articles.
+_ NOT: They key word should not be present in any of the articles. - Choose keywords and use random combinations of parenthesis.
+EG: (Phone OR Human) AND ex-cop. - Check if new articles, fetched in the home tab, all have appropiate keywords. - Open any article and press "Control + f".
+Type and search all have appropiate keywords.

+    Results:
+        - Unit tests match the pre recorded regression data.                                                :Pass
+        - Search yields news articles.                                                                      :Pass
+        - All the news articles have both the keywords.                                                     :Pass
+        - The news articles are in descending order starting with the most recent.                          :Pass
+        - OR: Any one or both key words should be present in the news articles.                             :Pass
+        - NOT: They key word should not be present in any of the articles.                                  :Pass
+        - Different parenthesis searches have no impact on the search and yields desired results.           :Fail

+    Failed test cases:
+        - Different parenthesis searches have no impact on the search and yields desired results.           :Fail

+        Failing condition:
+            Failed to find "ex-cop" Key Word in the article: (Phone Or Human) And ex-cop